James Murray (British Army officer, born 1721): Minorca

 Murray was lieutenant-governor from 1774 to 1778 and then governor of Minorca from 1778 to 1782.
 In 1780, he married, as his second wife, Ann Witham, daughter of the Consul-General there.
 During the American War of Independence, he defended Fort St. Philip, at Port Mahon, against a Franco-Spanish siege for seven months (1781–82), until forced to surrender.
 He was known as ‘Old Minorca’ Murray as a result.

 He then returned to his home, Beauport Park, in Hollington, Sussex, where he died.
 Further honours came to him in his last years: he was appointed General, and Governor of Kingston-upon-Hull in 1783, and Colonel of the 21st (Royal North British) Fusiliers in 1789.
 His body was laid to rest in the apse of the now ruined Old St Helen's Church, Hastings.

 Family

-His first marriage had been childless, but by his second, he had six children (two of whom died in infancy):
+His first marriage had been childless, but with his second wife Ann Witham, he had six children (two of whom died in infancy):